Openings in the Department and Division

 About the Division

 The Division has a dynamic team of faculty and staff with active research programs in behavioral/cancer epidemiology, maternal/child health, psychiatric epidemiology, genetic epidemiology, traumatic brain injury, and social disparities in health.
-Located in the state capital of Richmond in Virginia, approximately 100 miles south of Washington, D.C., this position offfers opportunities for research collaboration with policy makers and practitioners at local public health departments, state and federal levels.
-VCU boasts one of the country's most comprehensivve health sciences centers, includes the Schools of Medicine, Pharmacy, Nursing, Dentistry, and Allied Health Professions; C. Kenneth and Dianne Wright Center for Clinical and Translational Research; as well as the NCI-designated Massey Cancer Center, Virginia Institute for Psychiatric and Behavioral Genetics, and Center on Society and Health.
+The Division offers opportunities for research collaboration with policy makers and practitioners at local public health departments, state and federal levels.

 About Virginia Commonwealth University

 VCU is a major, urban research university with national and international rankings in sponsored research.
 Located in downtown Richmond, VCU enrolls nearly 31,000 students in 223 degree and certificate programs in the arts, sciences and humanties.
 Sixty-eight of the programs are unique in Virginia, many of them crossing the disciplines of VCU's 13 schools and one college.
 VCU Hospitals and Clinics and the health sciences schools of Virginia Commonwealth University comprise VCU Health, one of the nation's leading academic medical centers.
-For more, see www.vcu.edu.
+For more, visit Virginia Commonwealth University online.

 Virginia Commonwealth University is an equal opportunity, affirmative action university providing access to education and employment without regard to race, color, religion, national origin, age, sex, political affiliation, veteran status, genetic information, sexual orientation, gender identity, gender expression, or disability.